Greater St. Louis Area Council: Swift High Adventure Base

 Given the very different nature of Swift High Adventure Base, the staff is structured differently.
 Similar to the Scout camps, Swift has a camp director, as well as a program director, and business manager.
 The business manager directly runs the camp office and trading post, as well as oversees the kitchen staff of two.
 The program director oversees the rest of the staff of the camp including a field sports director, aquatics director, and wrangler.
 The rest of the staff serves as program counselors, generally rotating between program sites including rock climbing, rappelling, high challenge course, low challenge course, aquatics area, and ski/tube boat driving.
 These program counselors also serve as the campsite counselors for the five campsites.

-Ranch

-Chaired by the Ranch Director, the central administrative staff for the Ranch includes the Ranch Business Manager (RBM), Retail Operations Manager (ROM), Counselor In Training (CIT) Director, Retail and Needs Driver, Chaplains, and program personnel for the shotgun, horse, Huck's Cove, and Ranger programs.
-The Ranch has two rangers who live on the property year-round and are responsible for the maintenance of the property, in addition to the operation of the water treatment facility.